hazaarlabs/hazaar-mvc/docs/src/docs/advanced/xml-rpc.md

 This will register two methods, `doTest` and `getMethodList`.
 It's that easy.
 If the client example above was used to call the `doTest` method we have just defined, the array with result and string will be returned.

-The Hazaar\Controller\XMLRPC class is an alias class to the Hazaar\Xml\Rpc\Server class that has been added to maintain a logical connection between the server and the controller.
+The Hazaar\Controller\XMLRPC class is an alias class to the Hazaar\XML\RPC\Server class that has been added to maintain a logical connection between the server and the controller.
 Using either class as the parent of the controller will work however.